r-smith/vmPing/README.md

 Recent Changes
 --------------
+### Version 1.3.3
+* Improved handling of loading hosts from a text file to account for empty lines and comments.
+Thanks @larntz for adding this feature!
+* Added a __Test__ button to the __Email Alerts__ tab so that you can validate and test email alerting.
+Thanks @bodagetta for the suggestion.
+* Added a __Test__ button to the __Audio Alerts__ tab that plays the audio file you've selected.
+* Added simple informational text to the __Email Alerts__ and __Audio Alerts__ tabs.
+* Bug fix:  Logging status changes would fail if multiple hosts changed status at the same time.
+This has been corrected.
+Thanks @Sola1991 for the bug report.
+* Bug fix:  When setting a default configuration that includes email alerts with authentication, the config write would fail.
+This has been corrected.
+Thanks @WNDNCG for the bug report.
+* Bug fix:  Aliases would not show when loading hosts from the command line or after selecting a favorite set.
+This has been corrected.
+Thanks @MeatyFresh for the bug report.
+* Bug fix:  Added error checking to audio alert playback.

 ### Version 1.3.2
 * New option to trigger playing a sound when a host goes down.
 The setting is found under the Audio Alerts tab on the options window.
 Thanks @larntz for adding this feature!
 * Bug fix:  Using the log file feature would not work on IPv6 hosts or hosts doing a TCP port ping due to invalid characters in the file name that was being generated.
 This is now checked and logging will work in those situations.